 Narendra Modi’s war against black money just got better in November, when he arbitrarily declared the withdrawal of the currency notes of Rs 500 and Rs 1000 from circulation and announced the replacement of both with new notes of Rs 500 and Rs 2000.
-The declaration made by Modi on 8th November did create a ruckus in the country and a broad section of the people was made to believe that Modi’s war against black money will actually benefit the poor and will disturb the rich who have stashed a huge cache of unaccounted cash.
-Through his usual gimmicking techniques, the Prime Minister packaged the move of demonetisation in the ‘nationalist’ tri-colour to add the peculiar Sangh flavour of patriotism to it.
+The declaration made by Modi on 8 November, created a ruckus in the country and a broad section of the people was made to believe that Modi’s war against black money will actually benefit the poor and will disturb the rich who have stashed a huge cache of unaccounted cash.
+Through his usual gimmicking techniques, the prime minister packaged the move of demonetisation in the ‘nationalist‘ tri-colour to add the peculiar Sangh flavour of patriotism to it.
 The urban elites and middle-class cheered and hailed Modi’s war against black money without even understanding an iota of economics.
-Let’s see in very clear and easy to understand terms whether this much-hyped demonetisation will really benefit the Indian economy.
+Let’s see in very clear and easy-to-understand terms whether this much-hyped demonetisation exercise will really benefit the Indian economy.

 The myth of the black money hidden as cash

 The black money is the unaccounted money for which no tax was paid and according to the estimate of the World Bank, the Indian black money economy was 23.2 per cent in 2007, which in the last nine years must have shooted up the roof.
 However, instead of the popular misconception, which is also fuelled by the actions of the Modi regime, 95 per cent of the black money does not remain in the form of cash, but is converted either into tangible assets like land, shares, debentures, stocks, bonds, gold, or are stashed in the tax havens outside India.